 Three Brindleyplace

-Looking lost out of Venice, it was built between 1996 and 1998.
-At one point the offices were occupied by Avison Young, Towers Watson and Landmark Space.
-In recent years, the ground floor has been converted to restaurant use with Zizzi and CAU (later replaced by Pulperia).
+Looking as though it should be in Venice, Three Brindleyplace was built between 1996 and 1998.
+At one point the building was entirely occupied by offices but in recent years the ground floor has been converted for restaurant use.

 Three Brindleyplace in Central Square (June 2018).
 Photography by Daniel Sturley